Is Salt Water Bad For Your Hair – Damages and benefits of sea water on hair

 Chemically treated hair needs even more attention and care while spending time by the sea in order to remain healthy and hydrated, therefore hair products for salt water are definitely need to be among your beach accessories.

-Before you would think that seawater causes damages only, let’s clarify that swimming in the ocean can solve various problems such as dandruff or shampoo build-up, so keep reading for our summary on why sea water is good for your hair.
+Before you would think that sea water causes damages only, let’s clarify that swimming in the ocean can solve various problems such as dandruff or shampoo build-up, so keep reading our summary to learn why sea water is good for your hair.

 It works as a natural shampoo